amperity/amperity-lambda-runner/src/lambdas/lambda_handlers/dataverse_readme.md

     b.
 Click on "New app user" and select the app you just created, your business unit, and under "Security roles", click the edit button.

     c.
 Select "Service Reader" and "Service Writer", click "Save", then click "Create".

+8. You are now ready to run your connector!

 Set the following environment variables:
 - ORG_ID